syrekable/-Let-s-Watch-It-Together-Tests/template.md

 ## Introduction

-1. Setup prodecudes: *Describe the sequence of actions necessary to prepare for execution of the test.*
+1. Setup procedures: *Describe the sequence of actions necessary to prepare for execution of the test.*

-2. Stop Procedures: *Describe the sequence of actions necessary to terminate the test.*
+2. Stop procedures: *Describe the sequence of actions necessary to terminate the test.*

 ## Enviromental needs